-Blog Fitness Workouts Core Workouts Standing Core Workout: Why You Should Ditch Crunches For These 15 Exercises
+Blog Fitness Workouts Core Workouts Standing Core Workout: Why You Should Ditch Crunches for These 14 Exercises

 Crunches, sit-ups, and other abdominal-focused exercises have long been thought to be the best way to tone and strengthen your core.
-They aren’t totally ineffective as consistently doing them can help improve and give you a set of six-pack abs.
+They aren’t totally ineffective, as consistently doing them can help improve your core strength and build muscle in the abdomen.

 However, if your goal is to build a strong, stable core that will help you move better and prevent injuries, you need to focus on exercises that work all the muscles in your midsection, not just your abs.

-This is why we put together this standing core workout.
+This is why we’ve put together this standing core workout.

-It hits all the key muscle groups in your core, which includes your obliques, lower back, and hips, to give you a well-rounded workout.
-Other than that, since it’s all done standing up, it also challenges your balance and stability, which are two important components of a strong core.
+It hits all the key muscle groups in your core, including your obliques, lower back, and hips, to give you a well-rounded workout.
+In addition, as it’s all done standing up, it also challenges your balance and stability, which are two important components of a strong core.

 The best part?
 This workout can be done anywhere!
-Plus no equipment is necessary.
+No equipment is necessary.
 So whether you’re at the gym, at home, or traveling, you can always squeeze in a quick core workout.

 But first, let’s review the core anatomy so you know exactly which muscles you’re targeting with each exercise.